isdanny/guide.hikr.jp/_content/c/otsuki-cliff/index.md

 You'll see the main attraction of the course before you get there: the main cliff is visible from the path.
 Legends say, the residents of the castle (of which now not much remains), threw their children off this cliff, hoping that the long fall would be a better fate for them than the attackers.

-Past the cliff, head on the path back to the residential area and follow the river back to Ootsuki station.
+Past the cliff, head on the path back to the residential area and follow the river back to Otsuki station.